 If you have any doubts as to whether you have the necessary knowledge for organizing references, keep in mind that the only correct way is to place them in alphabetical order.
 Sounds easy, doesn't it?
 If you have used many books, articles, etc. for your law assignment in college or university, the process of organizing resources is often rather time-consuming.

 You need to be attentive so as not to make a mistake, such as a misplaced comma, brackets, and other small errors which still manage to play a significant role.
 When working on your bibliographies, you should make a list of books, cases, etc. which all have the same subheadings.
 For example, write “Articles” and place those sources which refer to this category.
 Do the same with books, legislation, reports, etc.

 Don't think that the Australian Guide to Legal Citation has been designed with the aim to make the life of students more complicated.
-Its main goal is to standardize citation regulations and to provide an opportunity to use various legal resources for writing academic assignments and all other types of papers without being accused of plagiarism.
+Its main goal is to standardize citation regulations and to provide an opportunity to use various legal resources for writing academic essays and all other types of papers without being accused of plagiarism.
 If you follow this guide, you will see that the systematic approach to organizing different types of works is both very effective and convenient.

 Order your paper now!